korinebrown91/eg3/README.md

 ## How To Fix the LCD power issue with Metro M4 boards.

 ### Description & Code
+this is a motor control and the peice the tap is on moves it its really cool
 * **The symptoms:**  LCD acting weird OR trouble with usb connection / serial monitor / uploading / etc.
 * **The problem :** The LCDs occasionally draw too much power when we turn on the boards, and that makes parts of its serial communications crash.
 * **The Solution:** Add this code, and wire a switch up, like the wiring diagram below: